Rarebit-Studios/PixelMaker/README.md

 # Pixel Art Editor

-A simple web-based pixel art creation tool designed for both desktop and mobile use.
+A simple web-based pixel art tool.
 Create, edit, and export pixel art with support for multiple color palettes and exports to Makecode Arcade.

 I threw this together for some kids workshops where we needed a simple image import/export to makecode arcade.
 Its expanded a bit to cover favicon making and images for embedded platforms such are arduino.
 I'm pretty rough as javascript and web stuff, there will be gremlins.

+It's tools are deliberately limited to enforce the idea of constraint.

 Palettes from https://lospec.com/palette-list ...
 Your Awesome